 The Summit

-The Summit is a crawler with a futuristic look, huge wheels, and the ability to explore the most difficult paths.
+The Summit is a crawler with a futuristic look, equipped with huge wheels and capable of exploring the most difficult paths.
 There are currently two variants of the traxxas Summit:

 - Summit 4-wheel drive with a brushed motor (small 1/16 scale)